Timmy-the-nobody/UniVM/README.md

 # univm

+/!\ This package is now deprecated because of changes made in the game!
+This is why it's archived, and you probably shouldn't use it /!\

 Simple package to load all the packages you want in the same lua VM.
 Can be usefull to share globals for exemple.